Find all issues on your instance with links.

 issueFunction in linkedIssuesOfRemote("http://www.acme.com/confluence/pages/viewpage.action?pageId=11469162")

-Find issues linked to a particular title (with some wildcards):
+Find issues linked to a particular title with some wildcards (this cannot be used for Confluence pages):

 issueFunction in linkedIssuesOfRemote("title wildcard* m?tch")